OpenTTD/grfcodec/README.txt

 Action 0 <num-props>: Changed to the number of valid property bytes with the sufficient following data for <new-info>.
-This can fail in very interesting ways if <num-info> is not correct.
+This can fail in very interesting ways if <num-info> is not correct. [*] when corrected value is 00, 01, or more than 2 below the old value.
 Action 0 <num-info>: Corrected after <num-props>, and only if <num-props> is 01 and the property being set is not variably lengthed.
 For these purposes, "variably-lengthed" means anything that is not a byte, extended byte, word,